PowerDNS/pdns/docs/security-advisories/powerdns-advisory-2017-04.rst

 via the
 `api-readonly <https://docs.powerdns.com/authoritative/settings.html#api-readonly>`__
 keyword.
-This missing check allows an attacker with valid API credentials could flush the cache, trigger a zone transfer or send a NOTIFY.
+This missing check allows an attacker with valid API credentials to flush the cache, trigger a zone transfer or send a NOTIFY.
 This issue has been assigned CVE-2017-15091.